foureyes/csci-ua.0479-spring2020-001/slides/db/postgres.markdown

 	* {:.fragment} `*` means all columns
 	* {:.fragment} arithmetic operators and functions / expressions can be used here
 	* {:.fragment} `DISTINCT` for only unique values
-* then, optionally, keyword `FROM tablename` ...to specify which table to query
+3. {:.fragment} then, optionally, keyword `FROM tablename` ...to specify which table to query
-* ...optionally `WHERE conditions` to specify how to filter rows
+4. {:.fragment} optionally `WHERE cond` to specify how to filter rows
-* ...optionally `ORDER BY ordering` for sorting
+5. {:.fragment} optionally `ORDER BY ordering` for sorting
-* ...optionally `LIMIT num` to restrict the number of rows returned
+6. {:.fragment} optionally `LIMIT num` to restrict the number of rows returned

 </section>